EM3

 Investment Objective

-To help EM3 build out the mechanisation-as-a-service market through scaling its existing centres and partnerships, and to build additional farming services lines.
+To help EM3 build out the mechanisation as a service market through scaling its existing centres and partnerships, and to build additional farming services lines.

 Why we invested

-Strong management team with deep understanding of the local agricultural industry, on-the-ground experience with the Indian tractor market and proven ability to build partnerships.
+Strong management team with deep understanding of the local agricultural industry, on the ground experience with the Indian tractor market and proven ability to build partnerships.

 Business model that is well-adapted to the local agriculture landscape, building on top of existing relationships with village agents, and benefiting each actor in the value chain.